theresa-de-ocampo/loan-system/README.md

 	5. Automatically halts accrual of penalty if interest is paid in full during the grace period.
 	6. Automatically sets processing fee every 3 months.
 	7. Automatically halts accrual of processing fee once the principal is paid in full.
+	8. Automatically calculates and records closing entries by the end of the business year.
+	9. Automatically sets each of the guarantor's ROI by the end of the business year.
+	10. Automatically sets the salary of employees by the end of the business year *(to be implemented)*.
 5. Dashboard
 	1. Financial Standing *(to be implemented)*
 	2. Quick Stats *(under construction)*